Tw0side/OOPS-S3-CSE-AND-CYBER---KTU/README.md

 Aim-Write a Java program that read from a file and write to file by handling all file related exceptions

-9]File handling( for counting characters, words, lines).
+9]File handling( for counting characters, words, lines)---In program(FileContent.java).

 Aim-Write a Java program that displays the number of characters, lines and words in a text file.